Granite slab versus prefabricated granite: which is better?

 If you’re in the market for granite (or quartz!) countertops, be sure to check out our first-time buyer’s guide.

-Prefabricated granite is often less expensive than granite slabs.
+Prefabricated granite is still granite yet it is often less expensive than granite slabs.
 Since prefabricated granite is manufactured and fabricated in bulk, there’s no need for you or the distributor to have it fabricated and cut.
 What you lose in options and customization you win back, ultimately, in your project’s bottom-line.
 Prefabricated granite can be as much as 45% less expensive than granite slab.

 As mentioned above, our prefabricated granite is still granite.
 The quality is the same as that found in granite slab: it just comes down to whether or not the stone has already been cut and fabricated.
 Unfortunately, this hasn’t stopped a stigma from forming around prefabricated granite.
 It’s why we recently took the time to dispel 6 of the most common prefabricated granite myths.